 For management of liquid RAW the causes of integrity defects in the considered system have been defined and evaluation has been performed of the final consequences and probability of the given initiation event and adverse impacts on the environment.
 The most serious incident, defined as leakage of radioactive materials, is damage of tanks with the liquid media.
 The event may occur only as a result of a seismic event accompanied by destruction of the building structure and permeation by radioactive materials through all process and construction barriers.
 Calculation models have shown that even if conservative assumptions are used and for the scenario of leakage of all liquid RAW from the storage tanks into watercourses, an individual from a critical group of population will receive an effective dose 0.066 mSv/year.
-In the scenario of the underground water the effective dose will be 0.001 mSv/year.
-The general limit for an individual from population is 1 mSv/year.
+In the scenario of the waste leakage into the underground water the effective dose will be 0.001 mSv/year.